john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

 ## Import Python Standard Libraries

 The Python moto is "batteries included".
 That means Python comes with all kinds of libraries (modules) built it to do a lot of things you'll want to do.
 We will cover some of these in more detail in a few weeks.
-But it's good to know they exist.
-And we might as well try using them.
+But for now it's just good to know they exist.

 #### math

-An obvious first library for a scientist or engineer to know about is the [math](https://docs.python.org/2/library/math.html) library:
+An obvious first library for a scientist / engineer to know about is the [math](https://docs.python.org/2/library/math.html) library:

     >>> import math
     >>> math.sqrt(4.00)